Game of Thrones®:: A Three-Day Itinerary

 Why end the adventure after day two?
 Especially when you're only a couple of hours away from Beric Dondarrion's hideout in Season 3 – Pollnagollum Cave near Belmore Mountain in County Fermanagh.
 This cave is fed by a waterfall and swells to a torrent during harsh weather.
 To have a look, follow the Belmore Forest walk.

 Traveller Tip: Fermanagh is a fab place to finish off.
-Aside from being right beside the stunning Marble Arch Caves, you'll have the afternoon free for a bit of island hopping.
+Aside from being right beside the stunning Marble Arch Caves (4 Star), you'll have the afternoon free for a bit of island hopping.
 Fermanagh's Lough Erne has 154 islands brimming with coves, inlets and mythology.
-And if you need a rest, check into the stunning Lough Erne Resort or book a B&B by the lake.
+And if you need a rest, check into the stunning Lough Erne Resort (5 Star) or book a B&B by the lake.

 Visiting the Northern Ireland Game of Thrones® locations?
 Use #GOTNI in all your social updates or follow the feed here.